k-gerner/Game-Pigeon-Solvers/Gomoku AI/README.md

 - Once the A.I. chooses a move, there are two things printed out:
     - `Time taken` - How long it took the A.I. to calculate its best move.
     - `AI played in spot __` - Says which spot on the board the A.I. just played.
 - The board will update in place by default.
-If you instead would like a new board the board to be printed after each move, you can add the command line argument `-e` or `-eraseModeOff`.
+If you instead would like a new board to be printed after each move, you can add the command line argument `-e` or `-eraseModeOff`.

 ### How it works
 #### Minimax and Alpha-Beta Pruning